moulyfr/beyond_PhD_scripts/scATACseq/README.md

 - If scATAC-seq is conducted simultaneous to scRNA-seq, then cell barcodes can be used to unify the cell annotations

 ## Preprocessing script:
-- read in raw data (h5), metadata, fragments file, fragments file index
 - demultiplex
 - adaptor trimming
 - alignment

+## Processing script:
+- read in raw data (h5), metadata, fragments file, fragments file index
 - peak annotation
 - QC (nucleosome signal, transcriptional start site enrichment score, pct of fragments in peaks, ratio reads in genomic blacklist regions)
   - tot no fragments in peaks = measure of cellular seq depth/complexity